Linda Lovelace for President: Production

 After the 1972 release of Deep Throat, Linda Lovelace enjoyed a brief flurry of celebrity notoriety while dating choreographer David Winters of West Side Story fame, which included appearances at the Academy Awards ceremony with Winters and the opening day of the racing season at Ascot Racecourse plus author credit for two best-selling books that played on her status as a pornographic icon.
 By 1974, however, her career stalled.
 An R-rated sequel to her breakthrough film, Deep Throat Part II, was commercially unsuccessful, and her attempts to establish success as a nightclub singer and stage actress were considered failures.
 The film Linda Lovelace for President was designed by Winters to establish the star’s crossover appeal with mainstream moviegoers.
 Winters came up with the idea for the film after observing the strong positive reaction that college students exhibited towards Linda Lovelace during her speeches at various college campuses.

 The film brought in several recognizable actors for guest appearances.
 Featured in the film were Micky Dolenz of The Monkees, whom Winters knew from the days he directed and choreographed two episodes of The Monkees, as a near-sighted bus driver, Scatman Crothers as a pool hall hustler, Joe E. Ross as a political operative, Vaughn Meader as a preacher who lusts after Lovelace, and Chuck McCann as The Assassinator.
 However, much of the film played up Lovelace's starring role in Deep Throat with jokey reminders of the X-rated film's oral sex subject matter (i.e., the slogan for the Lovelace campaign is "A vote for Linda is a blow for democracy").

 Winters was one of the film’s producers.

 Parts of the film were shot on the campus of the University of Kansas in Lawrence, Kansas and at Swope Park in Kansas City, Missouri.

 Reception

-Linda Lovelace for President was theatrically released in X-rated and R-rated versions.
-Neither was commercially successful and the film was Lovelace's final screen appearance.
+Linda Lovelace for President was not commercially successful and the film was Lovelace's final screen appearance.

 Over the years, bootleg versions of Linda Lovelace for President were released on home video.
 A commercial DVD version was scheduled for release in August 2008 on the Dark Sky/MPI label.